-☆ a person or thing staying on from a previous period; specif., an officeholder who continues in office or an entertainer whose engagement is extended
+A person or thing staying on from a previous period; specif., an officeholder who continues in office or an entertainer whose engagement is extended.

-One that is held over from an earlier time: a political adviser who was a holdover from the Reagan era; a family tradition that is a holdover from my grandparents' childhood.
+A political adviser who was a holdover from the Reagan era; a family tradition that is a holdover from my grandparents' childhood.

 The act of staying beyond the end of a lease.